7 Best Things to Do in Mammoth Lakes With Kids in Summer

 The signs that you’re heading in the right direction are pretty hard to miss.

-Everyone that jumped had fun and the ones that didn’t were happy the others had survived, so it was a good day.
+Everyone who jumped had fun, and the ones who didn’t were happy the others had survived, so it was a good day.

 GO FISH